yixuan/rcpp-note/source/api/Vector_ctor.rst

 ``template <typename InputIterator, typename Func>``

-.. cpp:function:: Vector(InputIterator first, InputIterator last, Func func, int n)
+.. cpp:function:: Vector::Vector(InputIterator first, InputIterator last, Func func, int n)

    - *func* is a unary function that takes one argument of the type pointed by **InputIterator**, and returns a number convertible to the type of the vector.